New Carlisle, Indiana: Education

 New Carlisle is home to three of five schools in the New Prairie United School Corporation.
 New Prairie High School has an enrollment of approximately 875 students and is one of 27 high schools that received exemplary status according to the scores of the 2006 ISTEP tests.
 It is the only school in LaPorte, Elkhart, and Marshall counties to receive this honor.
 The other schools in New Carlisle that are part of the NPUSC are New Prairie Middle School, and Olive Township Elementary School.

 The town has a lending library, the New Carlisle-Olive Township Public Library.

 Transportation

 The South Shore Line had a New Carlisle stop until 1994, when a number of stations with low ridership were eliminated from its schedule.
 Today, the closest South Shore Line station is located in the next door Hudson Lake, an unincorporated town in LaPorte County.
 The closest Amtrak station is located in South Bend, Indiana.
 While the South Bend public transit system served the town in the past, this has not been the case in decades.

-There has been exploration taken into possibly building a new South Shore Line station in New Carlisle.
+There has been exploration taken into possibly building a new station in New Carlisle.